Board of Directors

 Mr. Zimmerman became a director of CSC in August 2012.
 He served as Vice Chairman from 2009 to 2011 and as Executive Vice President and Chief Financial Officer from 2002 to 2011, of Xerox Corporation, a worldwide technology and document equipment company.
 From 1998-1999, he served as Chief Financial Officer of System Software Associate, a software company.
 Prior to that, he spent 32 years with IBM where he held various positions, including Vice President and Corporate Controller.
 Since 2009, Mr. Zimmerman has served as a director of Delphi Automotive.
 Since 2006, he has served as a director of Brunswick Corporation, and formerly served as a director of Stanley, Black & Decker, Inc. from 2005 to 2011.
 Age: 69.

 Effective March 19, 2012, Mike Lawrie became President and CEO.
-The Board has determined that each of the remaining eight directors — Irving Bailey, David Barram, Stephen Baum, Erik Brynjolfsson, Rodney Chase, Judith Haberkorn, Chong Sup Park and Lawrence A. Zimmerman — are independent, for purposes of CSC's Corporate Governance Guidelines (PDF-24 KB).
+The Board has determined that each of the remaining eight directors — David Barram, Erik Brynjolfsson, Rodney Chase, Judith Haberkorn, Chong Sup Park, Lawrence A. Zimmerman, Nancy Killefer and Brian Patrick McDonald — are independent, for purposes of CSC's Corporate Governance Guidelines (PDF-24 KB).